Implementing Network Security

 Stage 1: Deter

-You need first to deter threats and unauthorized access, detect suspicious behaviour and access and finally, automatically respond and alert.
+You must first deter threats and unauthorized access, detect suspicious behavior and access, and automatically respond and alert.
 So it would help if you looked at network security.
-For the first stage, which deters, we have our anti-malware devices, perimeter security devices, identity access, firewalls, and load balancers.
+We have our anti-malware devices, perimeter security devices, identity access, firewalls, and load balancers for the first stage, which deters.

 Stage 2: Detect

-The next dimensions of security are detection.
+The following dimensions of security are detection.
 Here we can examine the IDS, log insights, and any security feeds aligned with analyses and flows consumption.
 Again, any signature-based detection can assist you here.

 Stage 3: Respond

 Then we need to focus on how you can respond.
 This will be with anomaly detection and response solution.
-Remember that all of this must be integrated with, for example, the firewall that will enable you to block and then deter that access.
+Remember that all of this must be integrated with, for example, the firewall enabling you to block and then deter that access.